-Currently, our strategy consists of maintaining our position in the market by maintaining lines of operation with major banks worldwide, as well as by having constant participation.
-This synergy has allowed us to position ourselves in an important ranking, mainly for foreign banks, which allow us to use exclusive technological tools.
-Likewise, we are automating some vital operation processes, which would allow us to become more agile, provide a better service and continue offering highly competitive prices.
+As of today, our strategy consists of maintaining our position in the foreign exchange market by maintaining lines of operation with major banks worldwide, as well as by having constant participation.
+This synergy has allowed us to position ourselves in an important ranking, mainly for foreign banks, who allow us to use exclusive technological tools.

 We are constantly improving our processes in order to provide an agile and innovative service, and thus to be able to reinforce our security and to reduce operational risk for the benefit of our clients.
-Banco Monex continues with tokenization campaigns for all our clients.
-One of the purposes of such campaigns is to provide a higher level of safety in transactions.
-Currently, through Digital Banking with our token security device, our clients can download their account statements, confirm the registration of beneficiaries, release payments captured by advisors and confirm forward operations, quote on our platforms, and make investments.